Distributed Computation for Marginal Likelihood based Model Choice: Discussion and Conclusion

 \subsubsection{Acknowledgements}

 We thank Leonardo Bottolo, Paul Newcombe, Will Astle and Nicolas Chopin for helpful discussions and Will Astle for providing data.
-This work was supported by the EPSRC (EP/R018561/1) and the Alan Turing Institute (TU/B/00092).
+We would like to thank the reviewers and the editor for their feedback that greatly helped to improve our work.
+This work was supported by the EPSRC (EP/R018561/1), an MRC programme grant (MC\_UU\_00002/10) and the Alan Turing Institute (TU/B/00092).